zxjzxj9/TGBingo/README.md

 ## API Introduction
 The bot currently support several APIs, including the following.
-Help (type /help and it displays as floows):
+Help (type /help and it displays as follows):

 ```
 ####################